Yale-Medicaid/Documentation/docs/tmsis/tmsis_code_collab.md

 > ⚠️ Remember to check the files being added and information being committed to ensure no sensitive information is pushed to the remote.
 >
 > - If using `-a` when committing, take the time to ensure you know exactly which files have changed as this commits `all` modifications.
 > - I recommend against using a command like `git add -A` to add new files to tracking.
-Better to explicitly do `git add file_name` as an added layer of explicit checking. (the .gitignore is a backstop...)
+Better to explicitly `git add file_name` as an added layer of security. (the .gitignore is a backstop...)